Brunch at The Darling

 Brunch at The Darling is offered on Sundays from 11am-2pm, and it’s a fabulous brunch menu.
 It is known for serving “The Captain,” a Bloody Mary that is practically a meal in itself.
 Y’all it is seriously SO GOOD!
 The cocktail includes a massive king crab leg, a lobster claw, shrimp, a hushpuppy, celery, olives, and wedge of lime.

 If you are not a fan of Bloody Marys, I recommend the Fish House Punch on draft.
 It’s a perfect mix of Gosling’s Gold Rum, cognac, créme de péche and lemon – a recipe adapted from “The Fish House” fishing club from 1732.

 Alongside classic seafood favorites like ceveche, lobster & king crab rolls and shrimp and grits you’ll find distinctly Southern fare like a fried chicken biscuit slathered with house made honey hot sauce and Geechie Boy grits with sweet pepper relish.
 Get the grits people, you will not regret it!
 If you prefer a more traditional breakfast dish, try the fluffy french toast smothered in maple whipped cream and topped with mixed berry compote.

-I recommend you head to The Darling to slurp up fresh salty oysters and the best Bloody Mary in town.
+I know there are tons of amazing brunch spots in Charleston, but I recommend you head to brunch at The Darling to slurp up fresh salty oysters and the best Bloody Mary in town!